gnevercodes/gnevercodes/README.md

 I'm a 🎓 Computer Science Master's student at the University of North Texas and a 💻 Full-Stack Developer with 3+ years of experience building scalable apps across e-commerce and financial domains.

 ## 🚀 What I Do
-- 🧠 Write clean, production-ready code using Java, JavaScript, and Python
+- 🧠 Writes clean, production-ready code using Java, JavaScript, and Python
 - 🌐 Build full-stack apps with React, Node.js, Express, Spring Boot
 - 🛠️ Create RESTful APIs and manage SQL (MySQL, PostgreSQL) & NoSQL (MongoDB) databases
 - ☁️ Deploy to cloud platforms like AWS, Heroku, and Firebase